Produce and consume messages with the Kafka command-line tools

 /libs/release-and-dependencies/dependency/*

-6. Set up the Managed Service for Apache Kafka authentication library.
+From your SSH session, perform the following steps to set up the Managed Service for Apache Kafka authentication library.

 wget